Skip to main content

 Cheapest Cars to Insure in Texas — FAQ

 The cheapest car to insure in Texas in 2026 is the Subaru Outback, with A-LA-bound liability-only premiums averaging $48-$62/month and full coverage $115-$138/month for clean-record DFW drivers.
 AWD, IIHS Top Safety Pick, low theft rate, and cheap aftermarket parts produce the lowest underwriting risk in A-LA's 35+ carrier network.
 Honda CR-V, Toyota RAV4, Subaru Forester, and Honda Civic follow closely at $52-$72/month liability.
-See the full top-10 table.
+See the full 14-vehicle table.

 Call NowGet Quote